S. ?mêd(h) adj. “[Ilk.] wet”

-A Doriathrin adjective for “wet” derived from primitive ᴹ✶mizdā (Ety/MIZD).
+Mêd is a Doriathrin adjective for “wet” derived from primitive ᴹ✶mizdā, appearing as an element in the mountain name Dolmed “Wet Head” (Ety/MIZD).
 First the short [i] became [e] preceding the final [a], then the [e] lengthened due to the vocalization of [z] before voiced stops.
-It is unclear, though, whether the vowel lengthened directly (as suggested by Helge Fauskanger, AL-Doriathrin/méd), or whether it first became the diphthong [ei] after which [ei] became [ē] (the theory of this lexicon).
+It is unclear, though, whether the vowel lengthened directly (as suggested by Helge Fauskanger, AL-Doriathrin/méd), or whether it first became the diphthong [ei] after which [ei] became [ē] (the theory used here).

-|ᴹ✶mizdā > mēd||[mizdā] > [mizda] > [mezda] > [meida] > [meid] > [mēd]||✧ Ety/MIZD.014|
+|ᴹ✶mizdā > mēd||[mizdā] > [mizda] > [mezda] > [meida] > [meid] > [mēd]||✧ Ety/MIZD|